MachineLemonade/docs/v0.10/ee-configuring-resources.md

 You can change the request and limit of any of the components above in your `config.yaml` or in `values.yaml` (`config.yaml` will overwrite `values.yaml`).

-To change something like the resources allocated to `Orbit`, add
+To change something like the resources allocated to `Orbit`, add the following fields to your `config.yaml`:
 ```
 #####
 #Changing Orbit CPU